teboho/gpt-client/README.md

 # Chat With GPT
 GPT Android FrontEnd
 Usage via android studio will require that you enter own api key in the main file in order to talk to the Open AI API

+*This project is partly an experiment, as such, development is ongoing*

 # Installer
 [Click here to install to android](https://github.com/teboho/chatgpt-client/releases/download/installer/app-debug.apk)